picmac/treazrisland/docs/mvp_play_session_plan.md

 - Implement passwordless email invitations using magic links (signed JWT with short TTL) and fallback admin password login.
 - Store sessions in Redis with rolling refresh tokens to balance security and convenience for local deployments.
-- Offer CLI utilities (`npm run cli:create-admin`) to generate the first administrator without touching the database manually.
+- Offer CLI utilities (`pnpm --filter backend create-admin`) to generate the first administrator without touching the database manually.
 - Provide copy templates for invitation emails and onboarding tooltips so tone stays consistent with the brand voice.

 ### 5. Observability, Security & QA